LACMIP/emu/docs/_documentation/typecollection.md

 {% include figure image_path="/assets/images/catalogue_ippublications.png" alt="screenshot of the Invert.
 Paleo. tab's search form in the Catalogue module" caption="Screenshot highlighting the *IP Publications* table on the Invert.
 Paleo. tab.
 More rows in this table will become visible if you stretch the window, as in the image above." %}

-Specimens from the LACMIP collections are designated as types when they are cited in publications, and we track this information in the *IP Publications* table.
-Comprehensive documentation for editing information to the fields (columns) in this table is available under the explanation for the [Invert.
-Paleo. tab]({{ site.baseurl }}/documentation/catalogue/#invert-paleo-tab) (follow the link and scroll down to *IP Publications*).
+Specimens are designated as types if they are cited in publications, and this information is tracked in the *IP Publications* table.

  *Field* | *In the IP Publications table...*
    --- | ---
     *Publication* | **If a publication is already listed in the table**, verify the information in the *Pages*, *Fig.*, and *Type* fields using a copy of the book or paper.
 LACMIP maintains a collection of reprints for this purpose. **If a publication is missing from the *IP Publications* table**, it needs to be attached using the Bibliography module.
 To do so, search for the publication by typing in a few key words from its title or one or a few lastnames from the author list and press tab or select the green ➕ button.
 If an entry for this publication already exists in the Bibliography module, it may automatically attach itself to the row.
 Verify that the correct record was retrieved.
 It is also possible that you will be presented with several options.
 In this case, [locate the correct record]({{ site.baseurl }}/assets/images/bibliography_ippublications.png) and attach it to *Publications* using the green ➕ button.
 If you are certain the correct Bibliography record does not exists yet, you will need to create a new one. **To create a new Bibliography record,** consult the documentation for the [Bibliography module]({{ site.baseurl }}/documentation/bibliography/).

-TIP: If you need to create a new Bibliography record, search for an existing one from the same journal and use it as a template for the new record using ditto.
+If you need to create a new Bibliography record, search for an existing one from the same journal and use it as a template for the new record using ditto.
+The [gathering literature]({{ site.baseurl }}/documentation/bibliography/#gathering-literature) section of the appendix outlines where and how to add digital literature to the LACMIP reprint library.
 {: .notice--warning}

  *Field* | *In the IP Publications table...*